 The majority of applicants fall into this category and are considered but are not guaranteed a place in the PGDip(Accounting).

-These are applicants who have completed a SAICA-accredited undergraduate degree but have not achieved the requirement for an automatic offer detailed in part 2.1.
-These applicants are considered by the Accounting Department according to the following criteria:
+These are applicants who have completed a SAICA-accredited undergraduate degree but who have not achieved the requirement for an automatic offer detailed in part 2.1.
+These applicants are considered by the Department of Accountancy according to the following criteria:

 The PGDip(Accounting) is open to all students wishing to qualify as South African Chartered Accountants.